Isabelle McCalla

-Isabelle McCalla (born June 15, 1993) is an American actress and singer.
-She is best known for playing Alyssa Greene in the Broadway musical The Prom and playing Jasmine in the Broadway musical version of Disney's Aladdin.
+Isabelle McCalla (born June 15, 1993) is an American actress and singer best known on stage as Alyssa Greene in The Prom and Jasmine in Aladdin.

 Early life and education

 McCalla was born in Queens and grew up in Suffern, New York.
 She has a younger brother named Colin.
 McCalla attended Rockland Country Day School.
 She studied dance at Coupé Theater Studio from a young age.
 McCalla was enrolled in ballet class in third grade to learn discipline, and she took more classes as she entered high school.
 She attended the University of Michigan and graduated in 2015.

 Career

 McCalla made her Broadway debut in January 2018, as Jasmine in Disney's Aladdin.
 She had previously originated the role in the first national tour.